List of high-speed railway lines in India: Mumbai–Hyderabad

-Varanasi-Howrah
+Varanasi–Howrah

 The Varanasi-Howrah section is part of the greater Delhi-Howrah corridor connecting Delhi with Kolkata, the capital of West Bengal.
-The 711 km journey would take around three hours to complete, five hours quicker than existing Rajdhani service which takes eight hours.
+The 711 km journey would take around three hours to complete, five hours quicker than existing Rajdhani service which takes ten hours.
 Indian Railways had prepared the DPR for seven more corridors, that included this section.
 However, as of June 2024, the DPR is yet to be approved by the government.

-Hyderabad-Bengaluru
+Hyderabad–Bengaluru

 The Hyderabad-Bengaluru corridor is a proposed 618 km long corridor, connecting Hyderabad with Bengaluru, the capital of Karnataka.
 The existing fastest service of Vande Bharat Express between the cities takes around eight hours to complete, while the proposed high-speed service would take two and a half hours to complete, saving five and a half hours.
 The studies for soil testing, property, and land acquisition requirements are set to commence and culminate into the preparation of DPR.

-Nagpur-Varanasi
+Nagpur–Varanasi

 The planned Nagpur-Varanasi corridor is 760 km long and the first one through Madhya Pradesh, linking Jabalpur with Nagpur and Varanasi.
 This corridor is among the seven other corridors where Indian Railways had initiated the preparations of DPR.

-Delhi-Amritsar
+Delhi–Amritsar

 The DPR for 459 km long Delhi-Amritsar corridor is currently under preparation.
 When completed it will take under two hours to reach Amritsar from New Delhi.
 After submissions of objections if any and approval, the land acquisition would commence under the RFCT LARR Act 2013.

-Patna-Guwahati
+Patna–Guwahati

 The 850 km long proposed Patna-Guwahati corridor is the first corridor connecting Northeastern India.
 It will take around three and a half hours to complete the journey, eleven and a half hours quicker than existing fastest service of Rajdhani on the regular rail route.

-Amritsar-Jammu
+Amritsar–Jammu

 The 190 km long Amritsar-Jammu corridor is set to be Kashmir's first high-speed rail.
 The proposed corridor will connect Jammu to the Indian high-speed rail network via Pathankot.

+Union Budget of 2026–27

+During the Union Budget of 2026–27, seven of these high-speed rail corridors were announced, namely: Mumbai–Pune, Pune–Hyderabad, Hyderabad–Bengaluru, Hyderabad–Chennai, Chennai–Bengaluru, Delhi–Varanasi and Varanasi–Siliguri.

 200–250 km/h

-Ahmedabad-Rajkot (220 km/h)
+Ahmedabad–Rajkot (220 km/h)

 In 2021, the Railways had prepared and submitted the DPR of 225 km long Ahmedabad-Rajkot corridor connecting Gujrat's capital with one of its major city, Rajkot.
 But the project has been stalled for unknown reasons.

-Thiruvananthapuram-Kasargod (200 km/h)
+Thiruvananthapuram–Kasargod (200 km/h)

 The 532 km Silver Line project connecting Kerala's Thrivananthapuram to Kasargod was proposed in 2019, but was temporarily halted in 2024 by the Kerala state government until central government's approval.
 The existing service of Vande Bharat takes about eight hours, while the Silver Line is slated to cut the journey time by half to four hours.
 A week after the railway ministry had shown doubts if the state government had abandoned the project, Kerala wrote a letter to the central government seeking approval in February 2024.